-Very much a modern king in touch with the Thai people, Bhumibol and Sirikit have founded numerous Royal Projects to improve life in villages throughout Thailand.
+Very much a modern king in touch with the Thai people, King Bhumibol and Queen Sirikit have founded numerous Royal Projects to improve life in villages throughout Thailand.
 The couple’s compassion and the longevity of their reign have both played a large part in their popularity.
-There is no doubt that Bhumibol in particular has provided a stabling influence during the numerous political upheavals he has seen in the years he has been king.
+Many Thai people have viewed King Bhumibol as a stabling influence during the numerous political upheavals he has seen in the years he has been king.
 In 2006, celebrations were held throughout Thailand to mark the king’s 60 years as monarch.
 The celebrations have continued in 2007 to mark the king’s 80th birthday on December 5th.

 The Thai king is a keen photographer and sailor, but it is music where King Bhumibol is particularly renowned.
 His fondness for jazz has seen him compose and perform his own works and he plays saxophone and clarinet.